 IX.
 Foreign companies and VAT

 Foreign companies cannot register for VAT purposes in China, nor to issue VAT invoices (Fapiaos) in China.
-If they are aiming to enter the Chinese market, foreign entities have to establish either a Chinese foreign-invested commercial enterprise (FICE), a wholly foreign-owned entity (WFOE) or a Joint Venture.
+If they are aiming to enter the Chinese market, foreign entities have to establish, for example, a Chinese foreign-invested commercial enterprise (FICE), a wholly foreign-owned entity (WFOE) or a Joint Venture.
 They may also operate within a free trade zone.

 Companies with a presence in China or doing business with China have to be careful if there is no proper Fapiao issued by the suppliers for their purchases.
-In some cases, Fapiaos were faked or from other companies were used, which is a straight-forward tax evasion and crime.
+In some cases, Fapiaos were faked or from other companies, which is a straight-forward tax evasion and crime.
 Tough tax audits and judicial measures have been stepped up by the Chinese authorities to curb VAT invasion.

 When setting the prices of the goods, it is very important to make the right comparison with the price components of the Chinese competitors.
 Some of these competitors might simply do not charge any VAT nor issue any VAT invoices (which are obviously not compliant), making their sales price apparently cheaper than others’.

 From the perspective of foreign companies selling services to China in particular, Chinese VAT cost should be taken into account in advance.
 In principle, they cannot register in the VAT system and at the same time have to pay Chinese VAT themselves (for example, if they sell services to China) without being able to claim an input tax deduction.

 For the foreign service provider, a practical option is to use the input tax deduction (from which the Chinese licensee benefits) as a basis for price negotiation with the Chinese customers in advance.